Steele County, Minnesota, was officially organized February 20, 1855 and originally included what is now known as Waseca County.

-The first county building, built in 1874 at a cost of $5,000, was a one-story brick building which has since been demolished.
-The historic Steele County Courthouse was built in 1891 for $50,000.
+The historic Steele County Courthouse ( "then" pictured left, "now" pictured right) was built in 1891 for $50,000.
 It has been remodeled several times and is used solely by the courts.
-Two courtrooms and one hearing room are available, as well as meeting rooms and office space.

-In 1860 Steele County had a population of 2,863 as compared to 21,155 in 1950 and 36,163 as of the 2006 census.
+In 1860 Steele County had a population of 2,863 as compared to 21,155 in 1950 and 36,933 as of the 2019 census.

 If you would like to learn more about Steele County History, visit the Steele County Historical Society.

 About Steele County, Minnesota